simonwep/nanopop/README.md

 * `NanoPop.defaultPositionFlipOrder` _- Default `positionFlipOrder`._

 ### Caveats
+1. The popper-element must have `position` set to `fixed`.
-1. `window` is (currently) the only bounding-element supported.
+2. `window` is (currently) the only bounding-element supported.
-2. The library does not perform any automatic updates if the window gets resized, or the user scrolls, you have to take care of that yourself and call `update()` in the case.
+3. The library does not perform any automatic updates if the window gets resized, or the user scrolls, you have to take care of that yourself and call `update()` in the case.
+4. You might have to fiddle around with `z-index` to make it work inside of complex, nested, scrollable containers.